rmartico/UBUMonitorDocs_en/docs/source/visualization/index.rst

 * **Change subject**: closes the current window and returns to the **Course Selection** window.

-* **Update course**: downloads the most recent records and updates grades and completion of activities for the current course, via the web.
+* **Update course**: downloads the most recent logs and updates grades and completion of activities for the current course, via the web.
 This option is not available in offline mode.

 * **Export CSV data**: exports the data of the current course, in ``.csv`` format to the selected folder.
 It generates the following 8 files: